vinaykumar0339/Codedaddies-List/README.md

 # Codedaddies-List

-This application is to get craigslist through using beautifulsoap(bs) - version 4
+This application is to get craigslist through using beautifulsoup(bs) - version 4